strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

 As already mentioned, specifying goals but more in general customizing the optimization proposal request is already possible in the current usage of a `KafkaRebalance` custom resource so it should be allowed for the auto-rebalancing as well.

 The idea of using a "template" `KafkaRebalance` custom resource could be also extended to the manual rebalancing operations started by the user when they create a new `KafkaRebalance` custom resource.
-It would mean a change on the `KafkaRebalance` custom resource by adding a new `spec.config` field to reference the rebalancing "template" and deprecating all the other fields used today (i.e. `spec.goals`, ...).
+It would mean a change on the `KafkaRebalance` custom resource by adding a new `spec.template` field to reference the rebalancing "template" and deprecating all the other fields used today (i.e. `spec.goals`, ...).
 Another option could be leaving both the ways living together.
 If this proposal is considered valid, doing such a change on the `KafkaRebalance` custom resource would help the proposal itself because the operator should not copy over the entire configuration from the "template" resource to the actual rebalance resource but just set the configuration reference.
 Of course, such a change would need a different proposal to be approved before this one.